nikitaa4/git-gud-sail/README.md

 # git-gud-sail
-Git gud @ git with WCS Explorations at Sail 2021!
+Welcome to SAIL :) Git gud @ git with WCS Explorations at Sail 2021!